 Express Employment Professionals provides a range of staffing services to companies who need workers.
 For companies who need workers, it’s all about the time and money spent finding, hiring, and replacing workers.
 Express helps these companies save time and money by handling a variety of employment services, including temporary and flexible staffing, evaluation and direct hire, professional/contract staffing, and management consulting for both individuals and businesses.

-Founded by Robert Funk and William Stoller in 1983 and franchising since 1985, the number of locations has expanded in recent years to the current total of 800 (up by 21 from the previous year’s total of 779), of which none are company-owned and 51 are located outside the US.
+Founded by Robert Funk and William Stoller in 1983 and franchising since 1985, the number of locations has steadily climbed in recent years to the current total of 822 (up from the previously reported total of 800), of which none are company-owned and 58 are located outside the US.